 We will do our best to issue Child Performance licences, Child Work Permits, Body of Person's Approval, Exemption licences and chaperone applications, but only if the request is compliant with the guidance set out by the Government.
 We will therefore require a Risk Assessment to be completed for those children working to ensure employers and production companies are adhering to these preventative measures.

-We advise all chaperones licensed by Harrow Council to refrain from carrying out chaperone duties and also follow the current Government guidance.
+We advise all chaperones licensed by Harrow Council to refrain from carrying out chaperone duties unless the current Government guidance is being followed and the performance has been approved by a local authority for it to take place.

 School children can get a part-time job from the age of thirteen.
 They can only be employed in jobs which don't affect their health and safety or interfere with their education.
 This is separate to children employed in television, modelling or theatre.